Simple-graduated dark energy and spatial curvature: Dynamical Analysis

 where the normalization $D$ and its evolution are governed by

 By inspecting the dimensionless variables above, we see that $X_{\rm m}$ and $X_{\rm r}$ are positive definite.
 The sign of $X_{\rm ci}$ depends on the the sign of $\rho_{\rm ci0}$, which has already been supposed to be positive.
-Finally, $X_{H}$ is defined in the interval $[-1,1]$ and its sign depends on the sign of the Hubble parameter $H$: it is positive for expanding models and negative for collapsing ones.
-The boundary values $+1$ and $-1$ of this variable correspond to spatially flat expanding and collapsing models respectively.
-The normalization $D$ has been introduced in \cite{Goliath:1998na} as a means to compactify the parameter space of spatially homogeneous cosmologies and include bouncing/recollapsing scenarios in the analysis, as it is well-defined throughout the whole cosmological evolution including possible turning points of the scale factor (see also \cite{Bahamonde:2018} for a comprehensive review of this and other methods to treat non-compact dynamical systems).
-In order to decouple $D$ from the dynamics of the other variables, we define the new time parameter ${\rm d}\tau = D\, {\rm d}t$ and by taking derivatives of the definitions given in \eqref{var1} with respect to $\tau$:
+Finally, $X_{H}$ is defined in the interval $[-1,1]$ and its sign depends on the sign of the Hubble parameter $H$; it is positive for expanding models and negative for collapsing ones.
+The boundary values $+1$ and $-1$ of this variable correspond to spatially flat expanding and collapsing models, respectively.
+The normalization $D$ has been introduced in Ref. \cite{Goliath:1998na} as a means to compactify the parameter space of spatially homogeneous cosmologies and include bouncing/recollapsing scenarios in the analysis, as is well defined throughout the whole cosmological evolution including possible turning points of the scale factor (see also Ref. \cite{Bahamonde:2018} for a comprehensive review of this and other methods to treat noncompact dynamical systems).
+To decouple the dynamics of $D$ from the dynamics of the other variables, we define the new time parameter ${\rm d}\tau = D\, {\rm d}t$ and take derivatives of the definitions given in \eqref{var1} with respect to $\tau$:

-The fixed points of such system describe specific asymptotic cosmological solutions, whose stability in general depends on the free parameters involved.
+The fixed points of such a system describe specific asymptotic cosmological solutions, whose stability in general depends on the free parameters involved.
 The cosmological interpretation of the critical points is expressed in terms of the effective EoS parameter ($w_{\rm eff} \equiv p_{\rm eff}/\rho_{\rm eff}$)

-and deceleration parameter,
+and deceleration parameter

-The $\dot{H}$ and $\ln a$ terms in all the previous equations will be provided by Raychaudhuri and Friedmann equations, and they will have different forms in terms of the dimensionless variables depending on the sign of the spatial curvature (viz., $k$): hence we are going to present the analysis of the critical points of the system for the cases $k\leq 0$ ($\Omega_{k0}\geq 0$) and $k>0$ ($\Omega_{k0}<0$) separately.
+The $\dot{H}$ and $\ln a$ terms in all the previous equations will be provided by Raychaudhuri and Friedmann equations, and they will have different forms in terms of the dimensionless variables depending on the sign of the spatial curvature (viz., $k$); hence, we are going to present the analysis of the critical points of the system for the cases $k\leq 0$ ($\Omega_{k0}\geq 0$) and $k>0$ ($\Omega_{k0}<0$) separately.